 The Fine Arts Film Festival (FAFF) is dedicated to showing the finest films in the world about art, photography, collectors and artists of all mediums in and out of their studios, galleries, museums, public art, and alternative art spaces.
 This includes video art, curated as a film medium.

-The 5th Annual Fine Arts Film Festival will be held on May 11-12, 2018 - with possible additional days to be announced - at the historic Beyond Baroque Literary Arts Center Theatre, which is celebrating it's 50th Anniversary in 2018.
+The 5th Annual Fine Arts Film Festival will be held on May 10-12, 2018.
+We're opening up with the VR Section of the Festival at Creative Technology Center on May 10, then moving to the historic Beyond Baroque Literary Arts Center Theatre on May 11-12, which is celebrating it's 50th Anniversary in 2018.

 The 4th Annual 2017 Fine Arts Film festival was held on May 12-13th with celebrities and luminaries from both the art and entertainment worlds hosted by the Venice Institute of Contemporary Art at the Creative Technology Center at The Brewery Art Lofts, Art Share LA, and at the historic Beyond Baroque Theatre in Venice, California.